Licensing criteria for hospital-based ECE services

 However, in the interests of children’s safety, we recommend that service begin the full safety checking process as soon as possible in an emergency or unexpected situation.

-Under Section 39(3) of the Children's Act 2014, service providers are required to be able to provide details on any safety check done on a person and their work history including:
+Under Section 39(3) of the Children's Act 2014(external link), service providers are required to be able to provide details on any safety check done on a person and their work history including:

 - how their identity was confirmed, and